FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 func (p userProvider) NewWithID(ctx fluxaorm.Context, id uint64) *UserEntity

-Queries for entities matching a WHERE clause with optional pagination.
+Queries for entities matching a type-safe query built with fluxaorm.NewQuery().

 if err != nil {